intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/orca-tf-dataset.md

 ## Creating an Orca TF Dataset

-An Orca TF Dataset can be created from an Orca xShards or a Friesian FeatureTable.
+An Orca TF Dataset can be created from an Orca xShards, a Spark DataFrame or a Friesian FeatureTable.

 ### From Orca xShards